devopzvi/capitolis/README.md

 ## Elaboration:

 - This project is derived from https://github.com/slackapi/template-slash-command-and-dialogs.
-- For the purpose of concept, a new slack workspace with dedicated channel was created as well as configurations inside slack-api.
+- For the purpose of concept, a new slack workspace with a dedicated channel was created as well as slack-api configurations.
 - Inside this repository you will find the following:
-  - A full helm chart of which contains a deployment that listens for calls to slack service.
+  - A full helm chart of which contains a deployment with a pod that listens for calls to slack service.
   - An Action that can be triggered manually: `build-push-docker-image`.
-This action builds new image versions and pushes to dockerhub: https://hub.docker.com/r/devopzvi/slack/tags
+This action builds a new image versions and pushes it to dockerhub: https://hub.docker.com/r/devopzvi/slack/tags
-  - Another action: `CI/CD Pipeline` of which is being triggered automatically in any push to main branch.
+  - Another action: `CI/CD Pipeline` of which being triggered automatically in any push to main branch.

 CI/CD Pipeline:
 - As this is a javascript project, this pipeline runs `npm` commands to build and test the code.